MatteoScianna/Xylella-Diffusion/README.md

 **[7]** http://www.emergenzaxylella.it/portal/portale_gestione_agricoltura

 **[8]** Shigesada, Nanako, Kohkichi Kawasaki, and Yasuhiko Takeda.
 "Modeling stratified diffusion in biological invasions."
 The American Naturalist 146.2 (1995): 229-251.

+**[9]** Kottelenberg, David, et al. "Shape and rate of movement of the invasion front of Xylella fastidiosa spp. pauca in Puglia."
+Scientific Reports 11.1 (2021): 1061.

+**[10]** Saponari, M., et al. "Xylella fastidiosa in olive in Apulia: Where we stand."
+Phytopathology 109.2 (2019): 175-186.